The Atacama Cosmology Telescope: Flux Upper Limits from a Targeted Search for Extragalactic Transients: Results

-Our choice of SN~2011dh for the reference is motivated by the fact that radio/mm emission from core collapse SNe probably depends on the progenitor and the interaction of the blast wave with the surrounding medium, and positive mm observations have been made of this type of SNe.
-On the other hand, thermonuclear type Ia SNe happen through a different process which is not expected to generate significant mm emission, and, to date, no mm detection has been made \citep[e.g.,][]{2016ApJ...821..119C,2020ApJ...890..159L}.
-Thus, we only consider spectroscopically-classified SNe of known types and perform two separate stacks: one for type Ia (55 sources) and one for core collapse SNe (94 sources).\footnote{We do not include ATs in any of the stacks.} Since we use distance squared as our proxy for mm emission, in principle we could do the stack without any reference at all and at any arbitrary distance.
-However, it is useful to have an emission to compare to.
-SN~2011dh is a stripped-envelope type IIb SN that is close ($z = 0.00168$; \citealt{2015ApJ...811..117S}), and therefore less prone to selection bias; it also has a measured mm emission \citep{2013MNRAS.436.1258H}.
-Furthermore, although our stacking weights $R_i$ are independent of time or frequency, we use the SED model in equations 5 and 6 of the latter paper to estimate an expected flux for any given frequency and time for comparison of our stack results (see Sec.~\ref{sssec:stack_results}, below).
+We use the luminosity distance to the SN given by its measured redshift.
+The measured redshift distribution for all SNe and ATs is shown in Figure~\ref{fig:properties}.
+We separate our stack into two groups: one for core-collapse SNe and one for thermonuclear type Ia SNe.
+Radio/mm emission from core-collapse SNe probably depends on the progenitor and the interaction of the blast wave with the surrounding medium, and positive mm observations have been made of some types.
+On the other hand, thermonuclear type Ia SNe happen through a different process that is not expected to generate significant mm emission, and, to date, no mm detection has been made \citep[e.g.,][]{2016ApJ...821..119C,2020ApJ...890..159L}.\footnote{However, recently radio emission has been detected for the first time for a type Ia SN \citep{2023Natur.617..477K}.} Thus, we only consider spectroscopically-classified SNe of known types and perform the two separate stacks.